kalpitkumawat/task-manager/README.md

 - Check browser console for errors
 - Verify localStorage is enabled in browser
 - Check API responses in Network tab

-## 📝 Time Estimate

-**Actual Development Time: 3-4 hours**

-- Backend API: 45 minutes
-- Frontend Components: 1.5 hours
-- Styling & UX: 1 hour
-- Testing & Documentation: 45 minutes

-## 🏆 What Sets This Apart

-1. **Production-Ready Code**: Clean, maintainable, and well-structured
-2. **Modern Tech Stack**: Latest versions of .NET 8 and React
-3. **Exceptional UX**: Beautiful UI with smooth animations and interactions
-4. **Offline Support**: Works even without backend connection
-5. **Type Safety**: Full TypeScript implementation
-6. **Best Practices**: Follows industry standards and conventions
-7. **Comprehensive Documentation**: Easy to understand and extend
-8. **Error Handling**: Graceful degradation and helpful error messages

-## 📄 License

-This project is created as a home assignment and is free to use and modify.

-## 👨‍💻 Author

-Created with ❤️ as a full-stack development showcase